-Limitations and Delimitations
+Limitations

 The researcher also needs to define the boundaries of the research project and the resulting thesis project.
-What limits did the researcher place on the research project?
 These may include a limited sampling pool or a factor not controlled for in the research design.
-A delimitation is a constraint imposed by the researcher on the research project, for example, the target population in the study.
 A limitation is a constraint imposed externally, for example, using a convenience sample because school authorities would not approve a random sampling of the student body.
-The researcher should anticipate some of these in the proposal, but a fuller explanation of these should be present in the project report.29
+In essence, limitations are things that may happen outside of the researcher's control for which the researcher should prepare and understand.